aishabhamla/businessWeb/README.md

 # Business Website
 # RWC - NJIT
-Aisha Bhamla

-Harriton Gobeh
+Done by: Aisha Bhamla and Harriton Gobeh

-This project will be a website for a flower shop
+This project will be a website for a flower shop.

 This will **only** consist of HTML, CSS, and JavaScript.